UWPCE-PythonCert/PythonCertDevel/source/modules/Functions.rst

 Scope
 -----

-Functions can carry variables that come into existance and go out of existance during the run of the function.
+Functions can carry variables that come into existence and go out of existence during the run of the function.
 This is known as scope.
 I could have as correctly said that these variables come into scope and go out of scope during the run of the function.

 .. code-block:: ipython